Revised draft environmental review of proposed Chehalis River Basin Flood Damage Reduction Project

 Aerial view of the proposed dam structure showing river running through it.

-What happens once the comment period ends?
+What happens now that the comment period is over?

 Background